ZeroTzu/ID_FinalAssignment/README.md

 Travel Buddy was created to explore front-end development further and tie in our concepts of [application programming interfaces](https://www.britannica.com/technology/API) that we've learnt in the module.
 We came up with the idea of a travel tracker as we felt that this idea encapsulated what we've learnt well.

+For more information, view [our introductory video](https://drive.google.com/drive/folders/1aZ1rRz4R-GgxYRdE6tWtTlvSV9jyaIht?usp=sharing) for the project.

+> No access?
+Try accessing using the right account (school-distributed account).

 The following is lifted from the assignment brief, stating what is expected of the project:

 > 1. Create an interactive web application for the proposed idea.